 - 3 cups water

 - 12 tbsp. maple syrup (or table syrup)

 - Optional: 1 cup fruit (fresh or canned)

-- Place tapioca in a cooking pot.
-Cover with 2-3 cups water.
+Place tapioca in a cooking pot.
+Cover with 2 to 3 cups water.
 Soak for 20 to 30 minutes.

-- Portion out the tapioca into bowls or dessert cups.
-Top each portion with 2-4 Tbsp. syrup (depending how sweet you want it) and a generous amount of coconut milk (about 1/4 cup per person).
-If desired, add fresh or canned tropical fruit, and ENJOY!
+Portion out the tapioca into bowls or dessert cups.
+Top each portion with 2 to 4 tbsp. syrup (depending on how sweet you want it) and a generous amount of coconut milk (about 1/4 cup per person).
+If desired, add fresh or canned tropical fruit, and Enjoy!

-*A Note about Tapioca Types: Here I've used seed tapioca, which are very small spheres.
-If you use pearl tapioca (or another larger size), you will need to soak and cook much longer than I've directed here.
-For this reason, seed tapioca is my favorite, as it's quick & easy to make, plus it's available at regular grocery stores.
+- Here we've used seed tapioca, which are very small spheres.
+If you use pearl tapioca (or another larger size), you will need to soak and cook much longer than we've directed here.
+For this reason, seed tapioca is our favorite, as it's quick & easy to make, plus it's available at regular grocery stores.
 Note that tapioca is healthy (is a root vegetable), gluten-free, and vegan/vegetarian.